Integrated Sciences 3 (IS-3)

 • Demonstrate a patient-centered approach when conducting a reproductive and sexual health history.

-• Assess and counsel patients regarding lifestyle, prevention, and health and wellness strategies using motivational interviewing techniques.
+• Assess and counsel patients regarding lifestyle, prevention, and health and wellness strategies using motivational interviewing and shared decision making techniques.

 • Communicate effectively with peers, faculty, staff, and patients to ensure the accurate exchange of information and promote skillful interprofessional collaboration.